PoCInnovation/Workshops/software/16.Rust-Tetra/README.md

 You have zero limits, it's up to you to add as many options or features as possible.

-:dart: The goal is to create your own snake game.
+🎯 The goal is to create your own snake game.

 ##### Resources
  - [Tetra input](https://docs.rs/tetra/0.2.18/tetra/input/index.html)